BC-COMS-2710/BC-COMS-2710.github.io/schedule.md

 ### Week 0 - Pre-course

-Make sure to fill out the pre-course survey that is available on Slack.
+Make sure to fill out the pre-course survey that is available on Piazza.

 Make sure you are registered for the course [Gradescope](https://www.gradescope.com/), [JupyterHub]() and [Piazza]().